sdorra/airline/guide/index.md

 Welcome to the Airline Users Guide, this guide is intended to show you how to use every aspect of Airline.

-All the examples contained in this user guide may be found in compilable form in our Git repository at <a href="{{ site.github.repo }}/tree/master/airline-examples/src/main/java/com/github/rvesse/airline/examples/userguide">GitHub</a>
+Many of the examples contained in this user guide may be found in compilable form in our Git repository at <a href="{{ site.github.repo }}/tree/master/airline-examples/src/main/java/com/github/rvesse/airline/examples/userguide">GitHub</a>

 ## Definitions